Video Game: Fossil Fighters

 - Dude, Where's My Respect?: Averted.
 The NPCs' dialogue changes to praise you as you progress through the story and ranks.

-- Elemental Powers: It turns out that the cloning process gives these to animals as a [[Cursed with Awesome side-effect.].
+- Elemental Powers: It turns out that the cloning process gives these to animals as a side-effect.

 - Elvis Impersonator: Rockin' Billy from Champions.
 Did you catch the Punny Name?